 What to Expect

 We want to make things easy and stress free for wedding couples.
 This page will go over the whole day from start to finish, and you'll find all sorts of tips, tricks, and different things to consider so that you get the most out of your photographers!

 What sets us apart from other photographers and videographers?

 There are a lot of things to think about when choosing your photographer.
 Photography is as much an art as it is a skill, and it’s not as simple as having a nice camera and pushing a button.
 It’s one thing to take a snapshot or push record, but it’s another thing entirely to create an emotional impact, and tell the story in a way that is both timeless and compelling.
 It takes years of experience to develop and grow.
-Photos are one of the only things you will spend money on for your wedding day that you’ll actually get back after all’s said and done.
+Photos are one of the only things you will spend money on for your wedding day that you’ll actually get back.
 By booking with us you’re investing in talented individuals with years of professional experience photographing weddings and engagements who want to work with you to create beautiful images you will love and enjoy for years to come!

 We specialize in the photojournalistic style of photography and are passionate about capturing the memories that couples never want to forget!
 A Photographic Memory has received numerous awards from The Knot and Weddingwire, including 'Best of Weddings' and 'Couples' Choice' which are awarded every year to the nation's industry leading professionals.